About Rosie McGee

 After Phil and I parted as a couple, I stayed within the Dead's core family as the band’s friend, travel agent, and French interpreter; and when moved to do so, I danced onstage.

 In my first self-published book, Dancing with the Dead—A Photographic Memoir, I tell ten years’ worth of stories—illustrated by 200 of my photos—of living, traveling, and working with the Dead during their first decade as a band.
-It's been continuously in print since 2011.
+It's been continuously in print since 2013, except for a few months in 2025.

 My second self-published book - My Grateful Dead Photos and How I Came to Take Them, 1966-1991, featured 400 photos in a coffee table book format.